jzuhone/acispy/doc/source/loading_data.rst

 ACISpy can work with ACIS-related data from the commanded states database, the engineering archive, or thermal models produced by Xija.
-The first thing that must be done before any data can be worked with or plotted is to ingest the data in a ``DataContainer`` object. ``DataContainer`` objects can be created by a number of methods, which are documented here.
+The first thing that must be done before any data can be worked with or plotted is to ingest the data in a :class:`~acispy.data_container.DataContainer` object. :class:`~acispy.data_container.DataContainer` objects can be created by a number of methods, which are documented here.

 Fetching Data from the Online Database
 --------------------------------------

 Often, one will want to fetch data directly from the Chandra engineering archive and the commanded states database within a particular date and time range.
-The method ``fetch_from_database`` enables this functionality.
-The MSIDs and states you want to extract must be specified:
+The method :meth:`~acispy.data_container.DataContainer.fetch_from_database` enables this functionality.
+The MSIDs and states you want to extract must be
+specified:

 .. code-block:: python